 Don Mouth Naturalization and Port Lands Flood Protection Project

-Toronto and Region Conservation (TRCA) is proceeding with the Don Mouth Naturalization and Port Lands Flood Protection Project (DMNP) in cooperation with the Toronto Waterfront Revitalization Corporation (TWRC).
-Ultimately this project will develop a preferred alternative that will transform the existing mouth of the Don River including the Keating Channel, into a healthier, more naturalized river outlet to the lake, while at the same time, removing the risk of flooding to 230 hectares of urban land to the east and south of the river.
-This project is included in TWRC's current 10 year business plan to renew and revitalize Toronto's waterfront and is funded by the three levels of government (federal, provincial and the City of Toronto).
+The Don Mouth Naturalization and Port Lands Flood Protection Project (DMNP) Environmental Assessment (EA) was completed by the Toronto and Region Conservation Authority (TRCA) on behalf of and in co-operation with Waterfront Toronto and the City of Toronto.
+This project will transform the existing mouth of the Don River including the Keating Channel, into a healthier, more naturalized river outlet to the lake, while at the same time, addressing the risk of flooding to over 290 hectares of urban land to the east and south of the existing river.

 The objectives are to: